 Top 4 Methods of Clustering in Machine Learning

 Below are the methods of Clustering in Machine Learning:

-In this method, dense region is considered as a cluster who’s having some similarities.
+In this method, a dense region is considered as a cluster who’s having some similarities.
 It is different from the lower dense region of the object space.
 DBSCAN is known as the Density-based spatial clustering of applications with noise.
-For data object-orientation, DBSCAN looks for some epsilon we set some radius epsilon and the minimum number of points.
-Within a radius, if we surpass some minimum number of points then we rank a cluster high density.
-So, this way we can consider data with a region of high density.
+DBSCAN looks for some epsilon for data object-orientation; we set some radius epsilon and the minimum number of points.
+If we surpass some minimum number of points within a radius, then we rank a cluster high density.
+So, this way, we can consider data with a region of high density.
 DBSCAN differs from the centroid method of clustering as it is not a strict approach.
 Noise points are points in low-density areas that are left unlabelled or labeled as outliers.
 That’s the reason we don’t require specific K. We can specify minimum points for high-density region and radius we want for a region to be or clusters to be.

 Requirements to be Met:

 - Each group or dataset must contain at least one object.

 - Each object should belong to one group only.

 One of the examples of partitioning is K-means clustering.